stigping/UnityProjectTemplate/README.md

 # Unity Project Template

 Folder structure as of 16/03/2022
-This is updated to use the current LTS version, but the folder structure will work on all versions
+This is updated with 2020.3.30f1 LTS, but the folder structure will work on all versions

 # Created By